9 San Francisco Playgrounds Worth the Trip - 510 Families

 Church St. & Dolores St., San Francisco 94114

 Parents be warned: This playground is huge and NOT gated.
-I have trouble watching both my boys here, but it is doable as long as I never sit down.
+I have trouble watching both my kids here, but it is doable as long as I never sit down.

 Salesforce Park Playground (South of Market)